It’s time for another WordPress Hosting Review! This time, I will be looking into Ploi.io for hosting WordPress.

 - It would be nice if you could see and limit the resource usage (such as disk space) per application.

 - It would also be nice if you could copy or sync a live application to a staging, instead of only deploying from staging to live.
+This is one of the most important WordPress features that is missing.

 - It would be nice if you could integrate transactional email providers such as Elasticmail from their panel.